 As many industries become more electrified and the production of electric motors increases, permanent magnets continue to become more of an in-demand commodity.
-Magnets are commonly used in everything from dentures to industrial motors and generators.

 The strongest permanent magnets are rare earth magnets, and these typically come in the form of neodymium or samarium cobalt.
 They contain a very strong magnetic field and are sometimes referred to as having a permanent magnetic field.
 They are often used in applications where permanence is favoured.

 Depending on the application's budget and power requirements, the appropriate magnet type will be sourced and used.